Tet Offensive battle of Cholon and Phu Tho Racetrack: Battle

 At 11:00 Task Force Gibler and the ARVN 38th Rangers converged on the southern intersection, joining up with the 716th MP Battalion platoon.
 At this time control of the battle passed to Major general Keith L. Ware and his Hurricane Forward tactical headquarters at Camp Lê Văn Duyệt which assumed tactical control of all U.S. units within the Saigon Capital Military District.

 The US/ARVN forces now supported by helicopter gunships began blasting the VC in the Racetrack's concrete stadium building with 106-mm recoilless rifle fire while also engaging them with machine gun and rifle fire.
-By late afternoon the VC abandoned the Racetrack, exfiltrating in 3-man groups into the residential neighbourhood to the west, pursued by the Rangers and Republic of Vietnam National Police.
+By late afternoon the VC abandoned the Racetrack, exfiltrating in three-man groups into the residential neighbourhood to the west, pursued by the Rangers and Republic of Vietnam National Police.

 Having secured the Racetrack, the U.S. forces used it as a base of operations with helicopters landing the rest of the 3/7th Infantry and an artillery battery there that evening.

-On the morning of 1 February, Ware reinforced Task Force Gibler with Companies A and B, 5th Battalion, 60th Infantry Regiment a mechanized infantry unit equipped with M113s.
-Task Force Gibler spent the day clearing the neighborhood around the Racetrack, engaging small VC units with 2 M113s damaged by RPG fire and by nightfall the neighborhood was declared secure.
+On the morning of 1 February, Ware reinforced Task Force Gibler with Companies A and B, 5th Battalion, 60th Infantry Regiment a mechanised infantry unit equipped with M113s.
+Task Force Gibler spent the day clearing the neighborhood around the Racetrack, engaging small VC units with two M113s damaged by RPG fire and by nightfall the neighborhood was declared secure.

 On 4 February the residents of Cholon were ordered to evacuate the area and it was declared a Free-fire zone allowing the full weight of U.S./South Vietnamese air and artillery support to be directed against the VC still holding out there.

 On 11 February Task Force Gibler launched an attack on the Phu Lam Pagoda (10.747°N 106.624°E) which ARVN intelligence believed to be the VC headquarters for all operations in Saigon.
 The VC were entrenched in the pagoda and in bunkers and tunnels in the adjacent cemetery.
-In a day of hard fighting Task Force Gibler supported by fire from M42 Dusters overran the position killing 49 VC and capturing 4 together with maps, radios and other equipment for the loss of 6 U.S. soldiers killed.
+In a day of hard fighting Task Force Gibler supported by fire from M42 Dusters overran the position killing 49 VC and capturing four together with maps, radios and other equipment for the loss of six U.S. soldiers killed.